Homebrew (if not installed)

 # Required tools

-brew install yq # YAML parser used by launch.sh
+brew install yq # YAML parser used by bootstrap.sh and launch.sh

-💡 uv, tmux, and node_exporter are also installed automatically on each Pi by launch.sh — no need to install them manually on the workers.
+💡 uv, tmux, node_exporter, and the Python venv are installed on every Pi automatically by bootstrap.sh in step 4 - no need to install them manually on the workers.

 2